 - Water your lawn early in the morning or in the evening.

 - Water long enough to allow the water to soak in below the root zone.
-Shallow watering encourages shallow root growth and weeds.
+Shallow watering encourages shallow root growth (and thus, weak grass) and weeds.
 It will take about an inch of water to penetrate 6 to 8 inches into the soil.
 Set out shallow cans in the sprinkler area to measure.

 - Don’t overwater.
 Make the lawn seek its own source of water, building longer, sturdier roots.
 Cut back on water especially in midsummer to let the lawn go dormant, strengthening it for fall and winter.